 Location: Huddersfield and Dewsbury Salary: Up to £23.89 per hour plus opportunity of scarce skills allowance (up to £30.09 per hour depending on current salary, industrial skills and specialist skills) Hours: Variable Do you want to begin a truly rewarding career and make a real difference by training a new generation?
 Then this is the career for you!
 Kirklees College is one of the biggest colleges in the country and we offer a vast range of courses and study options for applicants to choose from.
-Based in the heart of Yorkshire we have multiple learning centres across Kirklees, serving the local population, communities and businesses.
+Based in the hear of Yorkshire we have multiple learning centres across Kirklees, serving the local population, communities and businesses.
 Nationally there is a challenge to improve young people's numeracy and literacy skills.
 Considering recent changes to the funding methodology, this is also a challenge for the Further Education colleges.
-All students who have not received a grade A to $\bar{\mathsf{C}}$ in maths and English when leaving school now have to continue to study alongside This is an exciting opportunity for a bright, committed and innovative individual who has the ability to work with both mature and 16-19 year old learners as part of a large, dynamic and successful team within a well-established Further Education college.
+All students who have not received a grade A to C in maths and English when leaving school now have to continue to study alongside their vocational qualification.
+This is an exciting opportunity for a bright, committed and innovative individual who has the ability to work with both mature and 16-19 year old learners as part of a large, dynamic and successful team within a well-established Further Education college.
 The purpose of this rewarding role is to make a significant contribution to the effective delivery of the curriculum, in line with the College's Quality Improvement Strategy and to ensure a high quality and relevant learning experience for all students on the courses.
-English and maths related subjects at any of the College centres and to develop programmes of study to meet the particular needs of client groups served by the College.
+The main responsibilities of the role will be to teach English and maths related subjects at any of the College centres and to develop programmes of study to meet the particular needs of client groups served by the College.
 The successful candidate will also be required to assess students in accordance with the requirements of the programme and to contribute to systems of quality and advice and assist in the effective organisation of the department by the proper establishment of such syllabuses, schemes of work and records as may be necessary from time to time.
 Ideally the successful candidate will already have an English or maths qualification at Level 3 or above.
-The candidate will also need to have a teaching qualification at Level 5 or above. under our latest vacancies page for more information and how to apply for this role.
+The candidate will also need to have a teaching qualification at Level 5 or above.
+Please visit www.kirkleescollege.ac.uk/jobs and search under our latest vacancies page for more information and how to apply for this role.
 If you have any queries, you can contact the HR department by telephone on 01484 437009 or by email at jobs@kirkleescollege.ac.uk.
-Kirklees College is committed to Equality & Diversity and welcomes applications from all sections of the community professional Maths & English Lecturers Location: Wigan Contract Type: Permanent Hours: Full & Part time hours Salary up to: Up to £33.753 Join Wigan & Leigh College on our journey to outstanding.
+Kirklees College is committed to Equality & Diversity and welcomes applications from all sections of the community professional Maths & English Lecturers

+Location: Wigan

+Contract Type: Permanent

+Hours: Full & Part time hours

+Salary up to: Up to £33,753

+Join Wigan & Leigh College on our journey to outstanding.